Massage Therapy Schools in New Mexico

 The curriculum for your New Mexico massage program should last at least 650 hours, as required by the New Mexico Board of Barbers and Cosmetologists.
 Throughout the course of your education, you may cover anatomy and physiology in great detail.
 This allows you to start studying assessment and treatment techniques for different types of pain and medical conditions.
 Some of your curriculum may focus on business skills, as you may opt to become self-employed or open your own massage business.
 Hands-on practice is a crucial aspect of this program—plan on spending several hundred hours working with a variety of clients.

 The state of New Mexico requires all massage therapists to complete at least 650 hours of practical training to work professionally.
 After you finish training, you will take a written exam and turn in your application for initial licensure.
 The fee for this is $75.
 Once approved, you will renew your license every two years, and include a fee for $75 with your submission.
 New Mexico also requires all massage therapists to complete at least 16 hours of continuing education requirements per renewal period.

 New Mexico has a strong and growing need for massage therapists.
-Through the year 2022, O*Net hopes to see a 21% increase in massage therapist jobs.
-They report that New Mexico massage therapists earn an average salary of $29,600 per year (O*Net, 2013).
+Through the year 2026, CareerOneStop hopes to see a 19% increase in massage therapist jobs.
+The Bureau of Labor Statistics reports that New Mexico massage therapists earn an average salary of $41,260 per year (BLS, 2020).